code-saturne/code_saturne/INSTALL.md

 ====================

-The installation scripts of code_saturne are based on the GNU Autotools, (Autoconf, Automake, and Libtool), so it should be familiar for many administrators.
+The installation scripts of code_saturne are based on the GNU Autotools, (Autoconf and Automake), so it should be familiar for many administrators.
 A few remarks are given here:

 * As with most software with modern build systems, it is recommended